To protect and serve

 What gives you the most satisfaction in your job?

-What’s the toughest part about your job?
+What is the toughest part of your job?